cloudmesh/cloudmesh1/docs/source/man/man.rst

     Usage:
         EOF

-    Action to be performed at the` end of a file.
-If true it terminates reating the file.
+    Command to the shell to terminate reading a script.

 admin